karlmonson/scribe/README.md

 #Usage

-Create an instance of the class while passing in an array including your API key, installation URL, and the List ID you wish to work with.
+Create an instance of the class while passing in an array including your Instance URL, API Key, and the List ID you wish to work with.
 ```php

   $config = array(